 So, I contacted the Tumblr account user and nicely explained that they were more than welcome to keep one photo.

 1. Notice the smiley faces.
 Nothing like using emoticons to avoid nuclear war.

-2. Wow your 4000+ (which is actually more like 2000+) re-blogs must mean your doing me such a huge favor.
-Thank you sooooo much!
-Oh, wait.
-I looked at my analytic stats and only about 100 clicks came from your 4000+ re-blogged post.
+2. Wow your 4000+ (which is actually more like 2000+) re-blogs must mean your doing me such a huge favor?
+Well, I looked at my analytic stats and only about 100 clicks came from your 4000+ re-blogged post.
 That’s 2.5%.
-Pretty frickin’ low when I compare to sites with an even smaller audience.
+Incredibly low when I compare to sites with an even smaller audience.

 That isn’t even including those eyes that saw this without re-blogging.
-Or the dozen or so other sites who copied and pasted this exact thing onto other websites.
+Or the dozen or so other sites who copied and pasted this exact thing onto other websites (this started a massive reposting all over the internet, with no link back to my site).
 But no, really, thanks.